roytang/blog/content/post/2005/02/piracy-the-mrtlrt-and-mall-security.md

 Anyhow, it's really easy to sneak optical media into the train stations.
 You

-could hide them in so many different ways&#8230;
+could hide them in so many different ways...

 ### Comment by [Roy](http://www.blogger.com/profile/1694272) on 2005-02-14 20:32:00 +0000
-yup&#8230;you probably know a few other people I know as well. =)
+yup... you probably know a few other people I know as well. =)

 ### Comment by [btflpenguin](http://www.blogger.com/profile/2001080) on 2005-02-14 20:49:00 +0000
 they're looking for unlabelled CDs? di pa umaabot sa kanila ang flash drives?